Xallarap

 Xallarap is a variation in a gravitational lensing observation caused by the orbital motion of the source.
-A more traditional and similar effect, parallax, is the variation caused by motion of the earth around the sun.
-Since the two effects are converses of each other, this led to the name xallarap, which is parallax spelled backwards.
+A more traditional and similar effect, parallax, is the variation caused by motion of the Earth around the Sun.
+Since the two effects are converses of each other, this led to the name xallarap, which is parallax spelled backwards (an anadrome).
 A survey of microlensing attributes the first use in print to Bennett in 1998, though informal usage likely preceded this.

 Gravitational lensing occurs when a distant object and a massive intermediate object form a straight line as seen from Earth.
 Then the gravitational field of the intermediate object bends the light from distant object, magnifying it.
 When the two objects are stars, as opposed to galaxies, it is called gravitational microlensing.
 The alignment must be very precise, in fact so precise that Albert Einstein concluded "there is no great chance of observing this phenomenon".
 However, modern surveys such as the Optical Gravitational Lensing Experiment (OGLE) observe millions of stars each night, and see microlensing many times each year.

-Since the alignment must be so precise, if the event lasts more than a few weeks, scientists can observe changes as the Earth moves around the sun, since this movement changes the alignment.
+Since the alignment must be so precise, if the event lasts more than a few weeks, scientists can observe changes as the Earth moves around the Sun, since this movement changes the alignment.
 Traditionally in astronomy, a change in view caused by the Earth's motion is called parallax, and this is the term used by researchers for this effect.
 However, if the source star is part of a binary system, then it too has orbital motion, and this can modify the alignment just as the Earth's movement can.
 Since both effects are caused by the effect of orbital motion on alignment, they are very closely related.
 And since the effect is the same as parallax, just backwards (from the motion of the source rather than motion of the observer) it was called xallarap.
 The name stuck, and is now commonly used in astronomical literature.